CLIENT SUCCESS |

 - Phase 6 – We migrated the applications into AWS and performed functional and performance testing.

-The migration included the following major components:
+The migration included the following major components using our CMLA program:

 Oracle Database Server: The Oracle Database server was migrated (replatformed) on an AWS EC2 M4, a large instance with EBS volumes of 800 gigs running Oracle Linux.
 M4 instances provided a balance of compute, memory, and network resources, and were a good choice for many of the client’s applications.
 Reporting from the database was offloaded to a Read Replica (i.e. reporting type queries can be run on the Read Replica instead of the production primary database).
 As a result of Read Replica, the client no longer needs to perform updates in real time.